cran/ratematrix/README.md

 ```

 ## News and updates

+**May-2019 (v 1.2): SUBMITTED TO RCran** Implements burnin and thinning during MCMC sampler.
+Implements function to compute the correlation among traits from the posterior samples.
+New version on RCran.

 **Mar-2019 (v 1.2):** Updated citations for functions.
 Corrected BUG when merging a list of single regime MCMC chains.
 Corrected a potential conflict when using default priors under a 'mclapply' call to run multiple MCMC chains.